CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/evm-sidechains/RootChainGaugeFactory.md

-The RootChainLiquiditiyGaugeFactory is used to deploy *RootChainGauges and ChildGauges* on sidechains.
+The `RootChainLiquiditiyGaugeFactory` is used to deploy *Root- and ChildGauges*.
 For further implementation details pelase refer to [this](../evm-sidechains/overview.md#implementation-details).

 !!!deploy "Contract Source & Deployment"
     **`RootChainGaugeFactory`** contract is deployed on the Ethereum mainnet at: [0xabC000d88f23Bb45525E447528DBF656A9D55bf5](https://etherscan.io/address/0xabC000d88f23Bb45525E447528DBF656A9D55bf5#code).
     Source code available on [Github](https://github.com/curvefi/curve-dao-contracts/tree/master/contracts/gauges/sidechain).

 ## **Transmitting Emissions**